6 KEYS TO (NEARLY) INVISIBLE Seams

-Fabricators love to talk about the quality their seams because that is what customers want to hear.
+Fabricators love to talk about the quality of their seams because that is what customers want to hear.
 Some claim their seams are invisible.

 Are they telling the truth?
 Can seams really be “invisible”?